-When a teen is struggling with depression, there should be an expectation of a certain level of disorganization, forgetfulness and trouble concentrating.
+When a student is struggling with depression, there should be an expectation of a certain level of disorganization, forgetfulness, and trouble concentrating.
 The good news is, there are accommodations that can be made in order to help reduce some of those setbacks.

 Be flexible on due dates or attendance, allow extra time for homework or tests, or find other ways to reduce classroom stress.
 This doesn’t mean eliminate expectations or rules, it simply means when a student is having a particularly hard time, a little flexibility can go a long way.

 Depression is a constant state of bleakness and discouragement.
 When you see a student doing well, make a make point to say something.

 Basic human kindness is always a good idea, but is vital for a kid who is struggling.
 Try checking in with them, ask them how their day is going or what they may need from you to feel supported in class.